 - People of different cultures often use different styles of negotiation as well.

-When you are in a negotiation with someone you might look for these traits, as you will know what to expect from that person and you will ultimately have an advantage to counter their style of negotiation.
+When you are in a negotiation with someone you might look for these traits, as you will know what to expect from that person, and you will ultimately have the advantage to counter their style of negotiation.

 How to Negotiate Anything